MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Unified-Write-Filter.md

 ## Features

 * UWF can protect most supported writable storage types, including physical hard disks, solid-state drives, internal USB devices, and external SATA devices.
-You cannot use UWF to protect external removable drives, USB devices or flash drives.
+You can't use UWF to protect external removable drives, USB devices or flash drives.
 Supports both master boot record (MBR) and GUID partition table (GPT) volumes.

 * You can use UWF to make read-only media appear to the OS as a writable volume.